jeffrafter/howto/starting_a_rails_app.md

 ## Config

-Setup the most basic `config/application.rb`.
-By default you only need the following two options:

-    # Set the test framework to rspec
-    config.test_framework = :rspec

-    # Set the default encoding
-    config.encoding = "utf-8"

-You'll also want to set the host for the default urls:
+You'll also want to set the host for the default urls in the `config/environments/development.rb`:

     config.action_mailer.default_url_options = {
       host: Rails.application.secrets.domain,